Describing Software Behavior April 10, 2024 | 9 min Read | Originally published at codethatmakessense.substack.com

 • The requirements are free-text and easily understandable by anyone who knows the domain2.

 • User stories are more formal.
-In an ideal world, they contain examples and user acceptance test (UAT) descriptions.
+In an ideal world (after refinement), they contain examples and user acceptance tests (UAT).
+According to best practices the team and the stakeholders should agree on them.

 • Code is the ultimate description of the software’s behavior.
 If we change the code, the software will behave differently.